MicrosoftDocs/SupportArticles-docs/Teams/teams-rooms-and-devices/display-status-unhealthy.md

 In the [Microsoft Teams Rooms Pro Management portal](https://portal.rooms.microsoft.com/), the **Display - Front of Room** signal of a Microsoft Teams Rooms device is shown as **Unhealthy**, and users experience one or more of the following issues:

-- One or more Front of Room displays show nothing or show "No Signal".
+- One or more front-of-room displays show nothing or show "No Signal".
 - The room console shows a warning banner at the top that indicates that a display was disconnected.

-## Signal Logic
+## Cause

-This signal indicates one or more front of room displays are no longer detected.
-The count of available displays is compared against the Dual Display configuration within the Microsoft Teams Rooms application.
-Although the console is a display, this signal filters out certified consoles to count any remaining as a Front of Room display.
-If you are using a console that is not certified, this signal will not alert correctly.
+This issue occurs when one or more front-of-room displays are no longer detected.
+The count of available displays is checked against the dual display configuration in the Microsoft Teams Rooms app.
+Although the consoles are displays, this signal filters out the certified consoles and counts the remaining consoles as front-of-room displays.
+If you use a non-certified console, this signal won't alert correctly.

 > [!NOTE]
 >
 > This signal should remain as **Healthy** even when Teams Rooms allows the displays to *sleep* after 10 minutes (default value) of no activity.

 ## Resolution

 Display issues can occur for different reasons.
 To fix common issues, try the following options.